Conflux-Chain/conflux-doc/docs/send_transaction.md

 curl -X POST --data '{"jsonrpc":"2.0","method":"cfx_getNextNonce","params":["0xfbe45681ac6c53d5a40475f7526bac1fe7590fb8"],"id":1}' -H "Content-Type: application/json" http://testnet-jsonrpc.conflux-chain.org:12537

 ```
 And compare the result with nonce you filled in.

 You can always get the transaction details by cfx_getTransactionByHash:
 ```
 curl -X POST --data '{"jsonrpc":"2.0","method":"cfx_getTransactionByHash","params":["0x53fe995edeec7d241791ff32635244e94ecfd722c9fe90f34ddf59082d814514"],"id":1}' -H "Content-Type: application/json" http://testnet-jsonrpc.conflux-chain.org:12537
 ```

+Normally you can check these things to find the stuck reason:
+1. Your trancation nonce should equal to the result of `cfx_getNextNonce`.
+Normally a nonce bigger than the result of `cfx_getNextNonce` will cause transaction stuck in transaction pool.
+2. Your balance should enough to pay the ```gas * gasPrice + value```, if you are interact with contract and try to change the state of it, you should also set the storageLimit to the value of `cfx_estimateGasAndCollateral`.
+3. Sometimes the value of `cfx_estimateGasAndCollateral` is not accurate, you can multiply them by 1.1 or 1.2 to make them a little bigger.

 In this situation, you may want to send a new transaction after fixing the nonce or balance problem.
 Note that, replacing a transaction in the pool with the same nonce, a higher gasPrice is necessary.

 ### 3. mined but skipped